freegeek-pdx/mkuser/README.md

 #### `--password-hint, --hint, --ph` < *string* >

-> Must be 280 characters or less, but there are no limitations on the characters allowed in the password hint.<br/>
+> Must be 280 characters or less and the only limitations on the characters allowed in the password hint are that it cannot be only whitespace and can't contain control characters other than line breaks (\n) or tabs (\t).<br/>
 > Line breaks and tabs can also be included.<br/>
 > If omitted, no password hint will be set.
 >